 Ms. Goepp is Senior Policy Counsel, Asset Forfeiture and Money Laundering, Criminal Division, U.S. Department of Justice.
 Since 2005, Ms. Goepp has been first policy counsel and then senior policy counsel there.
 She has extensive experience with asset forfeiture laws on a national level in their development, their structure, and how they have been applied, as well as how the program administration works and the policy implications both domestically and internationally.
 She has given presentations and training on forfeiture topics for a broad range of audiences.
 As a member of the policy unit, she has provided direct support to Criminal Division sections on numerous money laundering topics.
 She continues regularly to teach a section on the criminalization of money laundering and how the Bank Secrecy Act reporting requirements fit into that structure, as well as one on emerging payment methods and how they relate money laundering.
 She was was responsible for developing, clearing, and providing support to educate members of Congress on the Administration’s legislative package on amendments for forfeiture and money laundering statutes, as part of the Administration’s Strategy to Address Transnational Organized Crime issued in July 2011.

-Ms. Gray is Senior Financial Sector Specialist at The World Bank In the Financial Market Integrity Unit, she helps Bank client countries with using anti-money laundering tools for addressing financial crime, strengthening financial soundness and integrity, and addressing development issues, in particular stolen asset recovery.
-She has also co-authored four publications under the Stolen Asset Recovery Initiative on the topics of non-conviction based asset forfeiture, politically exposed persons, barriers to asset recovery, and practical handbook for practitioners.
+Prior to joining Gensler, Gray was a Senior Financial Sector Specialist at The World Bank In the Financial Market Integrity Unit, where she helped Bank client countries with using anti-money laundering tools for addressing financial crime, strengthening financial soundness and integrity, and addressing development issues, in particular stolen asset recovery.

 Lester Joseph is a Senior Vice-President at Wells Fargo & Company, and is the Manager of the Global Financial Crimes Intelligence Group.
 The primary mission of this Group is to provide intelligence on money laundering activity and financial crime trends to all parts of the company.
 Les joined Wells Fargo as the International Investigations Manager in the Financial Intelligence Unit in March 2010.